Can You See Balboa Park and the San Diego Zoo on the Same Day?

 An Afternoon at the San Diego Zoo

-By the time we reached the San Diego Zoo it was after 1:30 p.m.
-I suggest that new Zoo visitors take the 35-minute narrated bus tour in order to rest the legs a bit more and get the lay of the land.
-You will see the major animals on this tour and it’s a great way to decide what you’d like to explore later, on your own.
+By the time we reached the San Diego Zoo, it was after 1:30 p.m.
+I suggest that new Zoo visitors take the 35-minute narrated bus tour to rest their legs and get the lay of the land.
+You will see the major animals on this tour, and it’s a great way to decide what you’d like to explore later, on your own.

 Because we did not opt for the bus tour, we were unable to cover the entire Zoo in our remaining time and there are lots of things to do at San Diego Zoo for kids.
-We walked through the Australian Outback, Asian Passage, trekked up to the monkeys, around the flamingos, and into the Children’s Zoo where we like to pet the goats and pass by various other exhibits.
+We walked through the Australian Outback, Asian Passage, trekked up to the monkeys, around the flamingos, and into the Wildlife Explorer’s Basecape, the kids’ area.

-Tip: The San Diego Zoo is home to hundreds of thousands of tropical, native, rare, and unusual plants which not only provide shade to most of the Zoo, but make walking through it a treat.
-By 4 p.m. our feet were tired so we were done though the Zoo was open for another hour.
+Tip: The San Diego Zoo is home to hundreds of thousands of tropical, native, rare, and unusual plants, which not only provide shade to most of the Zoo but also make walking through it a treat.
+By 4 p.m., our feet were tired, so we were done, though the Zoo was open for another hour.

 The Bottom Line